PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 scope, all ModelIR/layout/diagnostics arguments, invocation variants, and outer boundaries.
 Validate sequentially, commit and push, and do not create a pull request.

+## Transpose/unary-fanout orchestration characterization: completed state

+The 35-line `_run_transpose_unary_fanout_layout_pass_cluster` remains
+unchanged in production.
+It exposes two keyword-only options with the exact defaults `include_layout_transpose=False` and `include_unary_passthrough=True`.
+Every invocation creates one fresh `ModelIRPassStateScope` from ModelIR and layout state and shares it, together with the same ModelIR, layout, and diagnostics values, across all active cleanup runners.

+The focused
+`test_flatbuffer_direct_transpose_unary_fanout_orchestration.py` freezes the
+four ordered runner slots and their complete arguments.
+Layout-transpose and unary-passthrough cleanup are independently conditional; unary-fanout and unary-binary-fanout cleanup are unconditional.
+It also freezes both runtime
+variants: the attention-recovery callback uses the defaults, whereas the sole direct post-QDQ invocation requests layout-transpose and disables unary passthrough.
+The direct call remains between the layout-attention suffix and safe-binary recovery sequence, and the callback remains between the terminal transpose-convolution cleanup and dequant/ReLU/quantize bridge in `ATTENTION_GATE_QDQ_PASS_IDS`.
+The two existing efficiency fixtures continue to prove one graph-index build for each variant.

+Sequential validation completed as follows:

+- focused transpose/unary-fanout characterization: `4 passed in 0.60s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 18.72s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 11.18s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and four stable IDs with direct imports from `layout_transpose`.
+Keep the two options as runner arguments rather than context state.
+Build the active expected-ID tuple per variant, create exactly one fresh `ModelIRPassStateScope` per phase invocation, and attach it to every active immutable invocation.
+Preserve the historical keyword-only helper, both option defaults, the attention callback identity, the explicit post-QDQ call, and every surrounding boundary.
+Prove both variants, fresh/shared scope identity, and instrumented order before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.